qmacro/modsrt/README.md

 But we have two more issues to solve:

-- all the timestamp ranges are out by 9 seconds
+- now all the timestamp ranges are out by 9 seconds
 - the record numbering now starts at 3, not 1

 With this utility, both these issues can be addressed.